projectcalico/calico/security/auto-host-endpoints.md

   types:
   - Egress
   egress:
-  - action: Deny
+  - action: Allow
     destination:
-      notNets:
+      nets:
       - 10.10.100.10/24
       - 54.54.11.11/32
-  - action: Allow
+  - action: Deny
 EOF
 ```

-Note that this policy does not affect egress from pods on the hosts.
+> Note: this policy does not affect egress from pods on the hosts.
 Host endpoints only enforce policy that originate from or terminate at the host.
+{: .alert .alert-info}

 ### Above and beyond